 Indirectly Become More Socially Successful By Improving Yourself As A Person

-The main way to become more socially successful is to directly practice your people skills.
+One core way to become more socially successful is to directly practice your people skills.
 Another big way to improve is to do so indirectly by becoming a more interesting, well-rounded person.
-When I think of people I'd consider well-liked, they do have good social skills, but beyond that, they also have genuine things going for them.
-Depending on the person, they could be things like:
+When I think of people I'd consider well-liked, they do have good social skills, but beyond that they also have genuine things going for them.
+Depending on the person they could be strengths like:

 You can do a lot to get better with people by getting more going for you yourself.
 It's a slow-burning effect, but it can be powerful in a "wax on, wax off" kind of way.
-You can take months off from interacting with people much, learn a bunch of new things to make yourself more well-rounded, and then when you go back to talking to people, find it's all a little easier.
+You can sometimes take months off from practicing your social skills, learn a bunch of new things to make yourself more well-rounded, and then when you go back to talking to people, find it's all a little easier.

-Another great thing is that while directly practicing your social skills can be nerve-racking, the indirect route is a fairly non-stressful process.
-Of course, if there's potentially uncomfortable work you need to do to directly address your social issues, you should do that at the same time, and not use making yourself more well-rounded as a way to procrastinate.
+Another great thing is that while directly working on your social skills can be nerve-racking, the indirect route is a fairly non-stressful process.
+Of course, if there's potentially uncomfortable work you need to do to address your social issues, you shouldn't use making yourself more well-rounded as a way to procrastinate.

 Ways improving yourself affects your social success